Skip to content

 Tree Management Policy

-Our Icon for pdf Tree Management Policy (PDF, 359.2kb) brings all tree management procedures together into one document and explains:
+Our Tree Management Policy (together with the Tree Inspection Procedures) brings all tree management issues together and explains:

-• how we will deal with complaints and reports about our trees
+• how we manage risks associated with trees

 • what powers we have over trees on private land